 Winter hiking with kids can be super fun and easy as long as you are prepared.
 Here are 7 tips to help you have the most fun on your outing.

-During the summer hiking with the kids is fun and is often on peoples minds as an activity.
+During the summer hiking with the kids is on peoples minds because it is sunny and warm outside.
 Just because there is snow outside don’t think it is impossible to do some hiking with the kids.
 You can still get out and enjoy the mountains during winter as long as you are properly prepared.
 These tips will help you enjoy the snow and winter hiking with your kids in the Rocky Mountains.

 Be sure to have everyone bundled up in enough clothes to stay warm.
 If you have kids that are old enough to be hiking by themselves this is important, but be sure to note the tip on layering.

-Bundling up is important for everyone, but even more so if you have a little toddler or baby that will not be walking.
-If they are not walking, they will not get as warm as everyone else so they need to be super bundled up against the cold.
+Bundling up is even more important if you have a little toddler or baby that will not be walking.
+If they are not walking, they will not get as warm as everyone else.
+This means you need to be sure they have plenty of warm clothes on so the won’t get cold.
+It is easy to forget how cold it is since you are warm from the hiking.

 Parents and kids that are old enough to be hiking should layer their clothing.
 This is important because as you walk you will warm yourself up.
 Wearing layers will allow you to take off the outer layer when hiking and then you can put it back on when you stop to prevent yourself from getting cold.